 The Internal Audit ("IA") team is independent of the activities that it audits.
 The Head of IA's primary reporting line is to the Chairman of the AC with an administrative line of reporting to the Chief Financial Officer of the Company.
 The AC reviews the annual IA plans and resources to ensure that the IA has the necessary resources to adequately perform its functions.
-The AC also reviews the IA's reports and activities on a quarterly basis.
+The AC also reviews the IA's reports and activities regularly.